Spaceman (Qing-Feng Wu album)

 Spaceman (太空人, Tài Kōng Rén) is Taiwanese singer-songwriter Qing-Feng Wu's debut solo studio album, co-produced by Qing-Feng Wu and Showy Hsu, released officially on September 6, 2019, containing twelve songs.
 The overall production of the album follows the core concept of “communication/ dis-communication" that is well resonated with the contents of the lyrics, music, packaging, music videos, marketing campaign and the following concert.
 Before Spaceman was officially released, it already made 70 thousand pre-order sales.
 After the album was released officially, it was successively ranked the best-selling album of the year in Taiwan's album sales charts.

 Background

-Spaceman is the debut solo studio album released by Qing-Feng Wu after Sodagreen disbanded.
+Spaceman is the debut solo studio album released by Qing-Feng Wu after Sodagreen disbanded for 2 years.
 Qing-Feng Wu intentionally took a break from creating any music from 2016 to 2017.
 He didn't start to write any songs until the beginning of 2018, and he has also started to learn music arrangement since then.
 As Qing-Feng Wu organized his old works while creating the new ones, he gradually came up with the entire concept of the album.
 Spaceman collects twelve songs; six of them are his recent works and the earliest work traces back to 2002.
 The collected pieces are all inspired by Qing-Feng Wu's life experience; many of them were written due to his realization of the darkness in the human nature.